12 Aug How to Become The Empowered Woman

 There are pervasive and misperceived social norms that enforce certain gender stereotypes on female children, discriminatory laws are still being written, and women remain underrepresented at every level of leadership, whether it’s social, business, or political.
 Not to mention the very real risk of Intimate Partner Violence, with one in five girls and women aged 15 to 49 being a victim of sexual or physical violence.

 Think about this: To define gender is to say it’s a social construct of responsibilities and roles that society deems appropriate and required for women and men.
-The definition of gender equity and equality, respectively, means:
+But what does it say about prioritizing gender equity and equality as a means of empowering women?
+In her TedTalk, Maureen Divine-Ahl discusses the need to empower women coupled with the need to prioritize them.

-(1) Empowering women fairly and impartially in areas such as of personal development, health, education, and financial independence, and more.
-Equity is meeting women where they are and allocating resources and opportunities as needed.
+(1) Empowering women fairly and impartially in areas such as of personal development, health, education, and financial independence, and more is obviously desirable.
+Equity is meeting women where they are and allocating appropriate resources and opportunities as needed.

-Let me remind you that gender equity and equality is everybody's issue, not just women.
+Let me remind you that prioritizing gender equity and equality is everybody's issue, not just women.

 An article from Harvard Business Review reminds us that gender equity is not zero sum.
-We all must willingly come to the table of conversation in the name of equity and equality.
+We all must willingly come to the table of conversation to prioritize gender equity and equality as a function of women empowerment.

 On a global level, women have far fewer opportunities than men, with less access to education, higher risks of health and safety issues, and less representation across the board.
 So, even where countries are making strides, globally, women are not seeing the benefits of that progress.

 This is where empowerment comes into play because empowered women contribute to their family life, their communities, and their country causing a powerful ripple effect that benefits across the globe.
-We cannot achieve gender equity and equality without addressing women’s empowerment.
+But here’s the thing:

-Women’s empowerment is ensuring that women have a strong self of self-worth, improved access to resources and opportunities, are provided decision-making power, and have control over their own lives.
+Women’s empowerment is ensuring that women have a strong self of self-worth, improved access to resources and opportunities, while prioritizing decision-making power and exercising control over their own lives.

 9 Key Traits of an Empowered Woman